 - a.
-Circulation and Reserves.
+Circulation and Reserves

 - b.
-Photocopying Service.
+Reference Service

 - c.
-Printing Service.
+Full Text e-Journals Search

 - d.
-Reference Service.
+Group Study Rooms

 - e.
-Full Text e-Journals Search
+Information Literacy Sessions

 - f.
-Group Study Rooms.
+Interlibrary Loan

 - g.
-Information Literacy Sessions.
+Online Library Catalog

 - h.
-Interlibrary Loan.

-- i.
-Online Library Catalog

-- j.
 Library guides

 General Rules

 Abu Dhabi University library regulations are approved by the Library Review Committee, with the aim of giving all library users the opportunity to make the fullest use of one of Abu Dhabi University's most valuable resources.
 The regulations shall describe what Abu Dhabi University expects from users in dealings with the library.
 Abu Dhabi University Library Committee will be responsible for reviewing and updating library policies and procedures as necessary.
 All registered readers are presumed to know the library regulations which are included in the Student handbooks and available in the Library and on the Library's web pages.